JoergHolz/LocalAdmin/README.md

 Creates a URL scheme link.
 OS X user can use my [LocalAdmin-URL-Scheme-Launcher](https://github.com/JoergHolz/LocalAdmin-URL-Scheme-Launcher) (OS X only)

-On other platforms you have to right your own launcher.
+On other platforms you have to write your own launcher.

 Ready to use examples for all build in scripts are here: [LocalAdmin-URL-Scheme-Launcher](https://github.com/JoergHolz/LocalAdmin-URL-Scheme-Launcher)

-Usable: title_button_group, local_button_group, remote_button_group
+Where to use: title_button_group, local_button_group, remote_button_group
 ```
  0 => [
                 "platform" => "",